nwpuaslp/ASC_baseline/README.md

 ## Notice
 + Models in DeepKWS and Keyword-filler are zipped.
 Please unzip and run the script to get the results.
-+ Keyword-filler is based on kaldi, so please create a soft link to wsj/s5/utils and wsj/s5/steps in Keyword-filler/ and change the path.sh to your kaldi path
++ Keyword-filler is based on kaldi, so please create a soft link to wsj/s5/utils and wsj/s5/steps in Keyword-filler/ and change the path.sh to your kaldi path.
+To get more information, please view Keyword-filler/Readme.md
-+ You should put KWS-Dev.zip and SSL-Dev.zip in to the Keyword-filler/data/source/original and then run the script in Keyword-filler/
 + Please view the requirements in requirement.txt of each project.

 ## Paper